The best way to learn anything is to have fun doing it!

 Social Learning Theory:

-People learn by observing others and the consequences of their behavior.
-If the person so chooses, they then emulate the behavior by rehearsing the action, taking action, comparing their experiences to the experiences of others, and then adopting the new behavior.
+People learn by observing others and the consequences of their behaviour.
+If the person so chooses, they then emulate the behaviour by rehearsing the action, taking action, comparing their experiences to the experiences of others, and then adopting the new behaviour (remember "Self Actualisation" in Maslow's hierarchy of needs?).

 Persuasion theory is the psychological characteristics that affect the response of a person to a specific message.
 Also indicates the message and source factors that influence a person's response such as the credibility, attractiveness, and expertise of the source.